ericklein/wizardstaff_proto1/README.md

 ## .plan
 ### Prototype 1
   - Controlling 2 WS2812B LED strips with independent and linked patterns (LED Control)
-  - How to attach and wire LED strips in the barrel frame
+  - How to attach and wire LED strips in the barrel
-  - How to store and wire battery (5V) in the barrel frame
+  - How to store and wire battery (5V) in the barrel
   - Discover use patterns and usability via regular use
   - Test 9DOF gesture recognition to change staff modes
 #### Prototype 1 exit criteria